 - Will be updated to reflect 25Live implementation and rooms will be loaded in accordance with this policy.

-- Vice Provost with oversight for OUR will provide oversight.
+- Vice Provost with Office of the University Registrar will provide oversight.

 Instructional Space Scheduling